2013 Hubert H. Humphrey Civil and Human Rights Award Dinner

 The 37th annual Hubert H. Humphrey Civil and Human Rights Award Dinner was held on May 2, 2013, at the Washington Hilton in Washington, D.C.

-On Wednesday, May 16, 2012, The Leadership Conference on Civil and Human Rights, a coalition of more than 200 social justice organizations, came together for the 36th annual Hubert H. Humphrey Civil and Human Rights Award Dinner at the Washington Hilton.
+On Thursday, May 2, 2013, The Leadership Conference on Civil and Human Rights, a coalition of more than 200 social justice organizations, will came together for the 37th annual Hubert H. Humphrey Civil and Human Rights Award Dinner at the Washington Hilton.

 The Humphrey Award, the social justice community’s highest honor, is presented annually to outstanding individuals who best exemplify Senator Humphrey’s “selfless and devoted service in the cause of equality” – an honor roll, which, over the years, has included President William Clinton; Representative John Lewis; Senator Patrick Leahy; Representative Connie Morella; Senator Tom Daschle; civil rights champion Dr. Dorothy Height; disability advocate Tammy Duckworth; director Steven Spielberg; actor and activist Danny Glover; FDIC Chairwoman Sheila Bair; and labor leader Dolores Huerta, among others.

 The year’s largest gathering of the civil and human rights community, the dinner brings together a who’s who in social justice – members of the Executive Branch, both houses of Congress, business leaders, educators, civil and human rights leaders, and the next generation of social justice advocates.